neuroinformatics-unit/python-cookiecutter/{{cookiecutter.package_name}}/docs/source/getting_started.md

 # Getting started

-Here you may demonstrate the basic funcitonalities your package.
+Here you may demonstrate the basic functionalities your package.

 You can include code snippets using the usual Markdown syntax: